-If using a lipstick, begin not with a lip liner but rather with a lip brush.
+When applying red lipstick, begin not with a lip liner but rather with a lip brush.

 Not only does this give a more accurate and precise finish, getting into edges, but it also pushes the color into the lips resulting in a longer lasting color.

 Once there is a thin layer on your lips, you can use your lip liner or lip brush to even up shape and size of lips.
-But for the best finished look, do make sure you use the right shade of lip liner otherwise it will stand out for all the wrong reasons.
+But for the best finished look, do make sure you use the right shade of lip liner.
+Otherwise, it will stand out for all the wrong reasons.

 Then blot lips on a tissue and finish with a final lipstick application.
 Do not forget to go right into the corners of your mouth.
 Alternatively forgo lipstick and use a lip liner on its own for a more casual look.